adapted and reposted from July 4, 2012

 #4 Clarify what you want to achieve.

-Do you want to lose weight, de-stress, build strength, improve your golf game, rebuild your knees?
-If you need to get to the grocery store, you have 3 choices, walk, ride your bike or drive.
-If you want to rebuild your knees, you are not going to pick lunges …that just doesn’t make sense.
+Do you want to lose weight, de-stress, build strength, improve your golf game, or rebuild your knees?
+If you need to get to the grocery store, you have 3 choices, walk, ride your bike, or drive.
+If you want to rebuild your knees, you are not going to pick lunges …that doesn’t make sense.
 If you can’t figure it out, don’t be afraid to hire a professional trainer.
 They have been taught to know the things that you do not.
 They know what you can do that will best achieve your goals.
-You can hire them for one visit to make a plan or you can hire them for a few to show you how…or long term to build on your success.
+You can hire them for one visit to make a plan, or you can hire them for a few to show you how…or long term to build on your success.

 #5 Make an appointment with yourself for exercise.

 Schedule it into your day.
 I say this because if you show up…you will do it.

 #6 Get more out of a shorter amount of time.